 Off the main drag in a converted shopping centre, Dracula’s doors creaked open with all odds stacked against it.
 Fortunately the locals fell in love with the eccentric comedy and intimate atmosphere and soon the venue became known for the long queue that would stretch to the end of the block.
 Eventually the cramped little venue was refurbished and became another Newman creation, The Comedy Clinic.
 The current location between Jupiters Casino and Pacific Fair shopping centre, is a Gold Coast Landmark.
 For a dinner and show on the Gold Coast it's hard to beat.

 Set in the emergency room of a zany hospital, this theatre featured wall to wall medical apparatus, severed limbs and hysterical character waiters.
 Customers were admitted to a mad night of off- beat, contemporary comedy showcasing some of the Gold Coast's most talented performers.

 Australia’s first a-la-carte restaurant and bar, set in a multi-level house of horrors with entertainment provided by robotic skeletons.
+Out growing its floor plan, this tiny theatre had to be completely refurbished.
 It even sported a tiny 30 seat close-up magic parlour in the basement.
 Using the latest computer controlled effects, this unique venue added a new dimension to interactive dining.

 Where Dracula's provides a night out for the adults, Drax 4 Kids give the little monsters something to scream about!
 Featuring pumping live rock music, special effects, comedy, puppetry, dancing, interactive games, and amazing aerial circus tricks, it's an unforgettable day out.